-- Have an ice bucket ready & know where you're going within the freezer.
-Move as quickly as possible! - Pull tower up & remove box.
+- Have an ice bucket ready, and know where you're going within the freezer.
+Move as quickly as possible! - Pull tower up and remove box.
 Try to not remove the whole tower from the freezer.
-Close freezer, remove cryovials & put them directly on ice.
-Once you have your cryovials on ice, put the box back into the freezer until the cryovials need to be replaced.
+Close freezer, remove cryovials, and put them directly on ice.
+Once you have your cryovials on ice, put the box back into the tower in the freezer.
+When finished, return cryovials back into the freezer tower quickly.